OLC-Bioinformatics/redmine-docs/docs/analysis/snippy.md

 ### What does it do?

 Snippy is a tool for rapid haploid variant calling and core genome alignment of closely related genomes.
 This automator can also be used to build a phylogenetic tree to attempt to show the relatedness of these strains.
-Lots more info can be found at the [Snippy github site](https://github.com/tseemann/snippy).
+More info can be found at the [Snippy github site](https://github.com/tseemann/snippy).

 ### How do I use it?